Duxah/FreePCB-2/README.md

 * The program controls prefixes in parts designation when, for example, in one scheme you designated part 0E@0805 with the RS prefix and in another scheme you mistakenly designated it with the RP prefix (the same component 0E@0805 ).
 In this case, the program will display a message so that you can correct this error.
 (Explanation: 0E@0805 means this part has VALUE=0E and FOOTPRINT=0805)

+* In the parts import dialog box, the description of the part is displayed, which the program reads from a text file attached to this part.
+Attach a text file to the part using the right-click menu: to do this, right-click on the selected part in the workspace and select the COMPONENT ATTACHMENTS menu and then select the submenu: attach file, txt format.
+In the first line of the text file, enter the basic information that the program will then always display in the part import dialog, save the file

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)